hanjinliu/cylindra/docs/basics.md

 ## Coordinate Systems

+### Origin

+The corner pixel of an image is the origin of the coordinate system.
+If a molecule is located at (0, 0, 0), it means that the center of the molecule is at the center of the pixel at the corner.

+### Ordering

 Following the convention of `napari` and `acryo`, the 3D coordinates are stored in (z, y, x) order.